Natural Gas Leaks

 - Indoor leaks.
 Evacuate the building immediately.
 Shut off the gas at the appliance’s supply line—or, if you cannot identify the leaking appliance, shut off gas at the meter.
 When you are certain the gas is off, ventilate by opening windows from the outside only.
 Never ventilate while personnel are inside.

 - Outdoor leaks.
 Evacuate the area immediately.
 Contact the local natural gas utility immediately to shut off the gas.
-Never try to operate a pipeline valve or relief vent.
+Never try to operate an underground pipeline or relief vent.

 Recognizing Gas Leaks

 There are several indicators of natural gas pipeline leaks:

 - A sulfur-like odor

 - Continual bubbling in a pond or creek

 - Plants that seem to be dead or dying for no reason

 Not all gas has been odorized, so do not attempt to detect a natural gas leak by smell alone.